helioscout/moecs/README.md

   world := ecs.new_world()

   /* ...register resource types. */

+  /* You should run the world before meking changes to it. */ ecs.run(world)

   /* Sets resource value (will be copied into storage). */ ecs.set(world, GameState, &GameState {